rooseveltframework/multi-db/CONFIGURATION.md

 ````

-You could also create a single config that has configs for multiple databases or all of them if you like, but only one can be connected to per instance of Multi-DB.
+You could also create a single config that has configs for multiple databases or all of them if you like, but only one can be connected to per instance of Multi-DB-Driver.

-## Multi-DB API
+## Multi-DB-Driver API

-When you connect to a database using Multi-DB like in the below example, the constructor will return a `db` object.
+When you connect to a database using Multi-DB-Driver like in the below example, the constructor will return a `db` object.

 ```javascript
 const db = await require('multi-db-driver')(config)
 ```

-This is the structure of the `db` object that Multi-DB returns:
+This is the structure of the `db` object that Multi-DB-Driver returns:

 - `db.query(...)` *[Function]*: Universal database query method that works on all supported databases.
   - Arguments you can pass: